alireza-amirsamimi/Arc-Dark-Docky-themes/README.md

 # Arc-Dark-Docky-themes
 Docky themes for use with the Arc-Dark theme suite

-Arc-Dark themes are one of best Gtk themes for Gnu/Linux Desktop enveronments
+Arc-Dark themes are one of best Gtk themes for Gnu/Linux Desktop environments

 https://github.com/horst3180/arc-theme
 https://github.com/mclmza/arc-theme-Red